 Pimentos or Cherry Peppers have a rich, smoky flavor that imparts a savory depth and gorgeous color to any dish.

-Also known as “Sweet Piquanté Pepper”, comes from Central America but became famous and widely used when it started to cultivate and processed in South Africa, under the Peppadew brand.
-Piquante Peppers are very mild but slightly sweet, with just the right amount of heat to go along with and are more similar to Cherry Peppers in terms of their flavors and it’s hard flesh.
+Also known as “Sweet Piquanté Pepper”, comes from Central America but became famous and widely used when it started to be cultivated and processed in South Africa, under the Peppadew brand.
+Piquante peppers are very mild but slightly sweet, with just the right amount of heat to go along with, and are more similar to Cherry Peppers in terms of their flavors and their hard flesh.
 They are very versatile in their flavor profile and go with almost anything, from pizzas to eggs, you just can’t go wrong with them.

 This Italian pepper is sweet and fruity and is delicious when roasted on the grill.
-They resemble more with banana chilies but have curved horn-like shape and tapering body.
-Having a thicker flesh makes it meaty and ideal for roasting at higher temperatures.
+They resemble more banana chilies but have curved horn-like shapes and a tapering body.
+Having thicker flesh makes it meaty and ideal for roasting at higher temperatures.
 With barely any heat coming from it and its sweetness make it ideal for smoke barbeques and salsas, also with some soft cheese with nuts and dried fruits is a culinary adventure you should finally take.